justinhj/justinhj.github.io/_posts/2017-08-27-roman-numeral-tool-with-udash.md

 `RomanConverterPresenter` represents the interactive portion of our app and is responsible for validating the data in the model and converting from decimal to roman when the properties change.
 The method `handleState` is an initialization function called when the state becomes active.
 It adds a `Validator` to each property.
 With that in place you can check if an input is valid using the `isValid` method.
 Interestingly this returns a `Future` indicating that you could perhaps perform some web request or other IO operation without blocking Javascript's single thread.

 My validators are fairly simple and only check that your Roman property contains valid Roman numeral characters whilst the decimal one will ensure that you are converting a positive non-zero number less that a certain maximum (since large numbers quickly fill up the screen with M's!).

-By hooking up the validators to Twitter bootstraps error indicators we can give a useful visual feedback to the user that the conversion can't go ahead:
+As a bonus we can use the validators to modify the class of the inputs to .error which will highlight the field in red as shown below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2PnsV4Ph18A?controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>